Brightspace/d2l-license-checker/README.md

 }
 ```

-In addition to the SPDX IDs, you can you the strings `Public-Domain` and `Project-Owner`;
+In addition to the SPDX IDs, you can use the strings `Public-Domain` and `Project-Owner`.

+- `Public-Domain`: identifier for public domain code (not supported by SPDX)
+- `Project-Owner`: identifier saying that you own this package and that its license can be ignored (doesn't need to be added to `acceptedlicenses`)